humanewaste/humanewaste.github.io/index.md

 #### Predictors
 ##### Observations used in decision-making
->Predictions of long term events are often based on systematic biases and cognitive illusions.
+> Long term predictions are influenced by systematic biases and cognitive illusions.

 Overwhelming evidence shows that professionals from law, medicine and economics employ substandard decision-making processes.
 Whether based on expert judgement or statistical indicators, without a transparent and determined attention to critical theory, these predictors fail to deliver on their promises